Suffolk Police & Crime Commissioner’s Fund

 • Only small amounts of capital may be requested (10% of total request).

-• Anyone in direct receipt of funding from the OPCC cannot apply to this fund for core costs.
-If there is a specific project that requires funding, please speak to a Grants Officer prior to applying.
+• Anyone in direct receipt of funding from the OPCC will normally not be eligible to apply to this fund.
+If there is a different project that requires funding, please speak to a Grants Officer prior to applying.

 • Those tackling domestic abuse/violence, sexual abuse/violence cannot apply to this fund.